Life at Imperial is about more than getting good grades.

 - various arts-related clubs and societies, including a Dramatic Society and a Musical Theatre Society

-Volunteering & religion
+Volunteering and religion

 Volunteering is a fantastic way to develop valuable skills and knowledge that can enhance employability while also providing a deep sense of achievement.